LangeSymposium/2022-October-Symposium/README.md

 [Click here](https://uclahs.az1.qualtrics.com/jfe/form/SV_3Prn2EMtbUjYHVs) to register for the 2022 October 24 Lange Symposium.
 The registration fee is $25 and the registration deadline is September 30.

+### Diversity Travel Awards

+We are offering travel awards for attendees who will further the goal of increasing the diversity of the biomedical workforce.
+This includes persons from underrepresented groups (i.e., racial and ethnic minorities, first-generation college students, and persons with disabilities).
+You may also apply if you are faculty from an advanced degree granting institution with a high enrollment of underrepresented minority students, who would be interested in partnering with UCLA faculty to make symposium and workshop material available to their students.
+Deadline to apply for a travel award is September 15.

 ### Accommodation

 If you are staying overnight, options include the following local hotels.